jdeluyck/kcoreorg-website/_posts/2004/2004-12-12-to-spain-and-back-again.md

 On thursday we drove all the way to Luxembourg (city, in Luxembourg country) were we met up with a Fenfen, a good friend...
 Had a nice time freezing and getting lost.. the old city looks nice, but everything closes too early.
 Guess it's better during summer when it's warm ;p

-On friday we stayed home mostly, we baked cookies (mjummmy ;p), in the eve we went to Ghent for dinner in another veggy restaurant, and afterwards picking along "<a href="http://www.imdb.com/title/tt0317705/" target="_blank">The Incredibles</a>", phun movie ;)
+On friday we stayed home mostly, we baked cookies (mjummmy ;p), in the eve we went to Ghent for dinner in another veggy restaurant, and afterwards picking along "[The Incredibles](http://www.imdb.com/title/tt0317705/)", phun movie ;)

 Saturday was very quiet, only a quick stop in Ghent to see the then-open christmas market, and to Bruges to get chocolates!
 CHOCOLATE RULES! :) :) >:) \*cough\* sowwy, got carried away. ;p